zrudzionis/kitchen-orders/README.md

 I will describe couple of them briefly.

 ### RDBMS with storage and inventory tables (selected)
-We would have a "storage" table with the following columns:
+We would have a "order_storage" table with the following columns:
 * storage_type: string
 * order_id: string